Paqmind/releases/README.md

 #### History
 Bigger history increases disk and traffic usage.
 Probably is more critical to apps considering their commit number is usually bigger in order(s) of magnitude.

+### Conclusion
+It's quite clear that the **Commit-bound** approach is the worst by the **Development** and **History** aspect groups.
+The **Unbound** approach has the opposite benefits and the worst **Deployment** metrics.
+The **Release-bound** sits somewhere in-between.

+So what's to choose when?
+At this moment we believe that **Unbound** approach is the best one for apps.
+It makes development much easier in favor of complicated deployment, but this complication can be solved one time and used forever.
+It's very uncommon to run build step for libraries manually, so we use **Release-bound** approach for them.
+We never use **Commit-bound** due to it's super-large history and overcomplicated development, especially when dist includes 3-rd party libs (e.g. *always*).